forgineer/billingplatform-py/README.md

 # billingplatform-py
-The official Python library for working with BillingPlatform APIs.
+A community driven Python library for working with BillingPlatform APIs.